 If you do not disclose any of the above documents, please confirm that a search has been conducted and that no results have been found.
 I may in future ask to see the search terms used and the results of the searches carried out.

-I shall look forward to your written response within the 40 days specified for responding to a subject access request under the General Data Protection Regulation.
+I shall look forward to your written response as soon as possible, and certainly no later than one calendar month, as specified by the General Data Protection Regulation.

-Should you want further information on dealing with subject acess requests, the Information Commissioner’s Office can assist you (telephone: 0303 123 1113 or at ico.org.uk).
+Should you want further information on dealing with subject access requests, the Information Commissioner’s Office can assist you (telephone: 0303 123 1113 or at ico.org.uk).